google/xls/docs_src/contributing.md

 base", so developers that would ramp on an issue would require more time than is indicated by the label.
 Feel free to change the label at will, ideally by providing a helpful explanation for why/how the estimate came to change.

+[^why-add]: Adding commits preserves the GitHub code review history and makes it
+    easier to review incremental changes, but causes an additional "round trip" with the reviewer for the final squash after approval, so there is a small procedural tradeoff.